-Emmy Raver-Lampman got her start on the stage before landing the role of Allison Hargreeves on “The Umbrella Company.”
+Emmy Raver-Lampman got her start on the stage before landing the role of Allison Hargreeves on “The Umbrella Academy.”
 Raver-Lampman was an ensemble member and understudy on several Broadway shows, including “Hamilton” and “Jekyll & Hyde.”

 “The Witcher” star Mecia Simson pursued modeling before acting.
 In 2009, Simson won the reality competition show “Britain’s Next Top Model.”

 Before beautifying heroes on “Queer Eye,” Jonathan Van Ness was a successful hairdresser with hair salons in New York City and Los Angeles, Screen Rant reported.
 He also had gained an online following through his Funny or Die show “Gay of Thrones,” which featured him recapping “Game of Thrones” while cutting hair.